the-crypt-keeper/tldw/README.md

   * Transcribe a local file: `python summarize.py /path/to/your/localfile.mp4`
 - Multiple files (local & remote)
   * List of Files(can be URLs and local files mixed): `python summarize.py ./path/to/your/text_file.txt"`
+- Download and run an LLM using only your system RAM!
+(Need at least 8GB Ram, realistically 12GB)
+  * `python summarize.py -gui --local_llama`

 Save time and use the `config.txt` file, it allows you to set these settings and have them used when ran.
 ```